Skip to main content

 1. Tap the Menu icon in the upper left corner.

-3. Tap your email address 5 times until you see the "debug mode is on" message.
+3. Tap your email address 5 times until you see the debug mode enabled message.

 4. Go back to Menu and tap the Debug option.